VIA-Research/dpsgd_profiler/README.md

 ## Acknowledgement
 This research is funded by the generous support from the following organization:
-- Institute of Information & Communications Technology Planning & Evaluation(IITP) grant funded by the Korea government(MSIT) (No.RS-2024-00438851, (SW Starlab) High-performance Privacy-preserving Machine Learning System and System Software)
+- Institute of Information & Communications Technology Planning & Evaluation(IITP) grant funded by the Korea government(MSIT) (No.RS-2024-00438851, (SW Starlab) High-performance Privacy-preserving Machine Learning System and System Software) and (No. RS-2024-00457882, National AI Research Lab Project)
+-